-When you don't agree with the result of an exam or a decision regarding examination, you can send an appeal to the examinations committee.
+When you don't agree with the result of an exam or a decision regarding examination, you can send an appeal to the examinations committee within six weeks of publication of the result.

-To contact the Examinations Committee, a signed letter (not an e-mail) should be sent to the Chair of the Committee, dr. M.E.
-Timmerman, via the secretarial support of the Committee, Ms. J.M.
+To contact the Examinations Committee, a signed letter (not an e-mail) should be sent via the secretarial support of the Committee, Ms. J.M.
 Baan.
 Your letter should be clear and succinct, and should contain your name, address, and student number.
 If you mention specific courses, please indicate both the titles and the course codes.
 The Examinations Committee will issue a written response within two weeks (except for July and August, when a decision may take longer) of receiving the letter.